MilesFarber/Pokemon-Mystery-Dungeon-Nexus/[TODO].md

 	Fix island height falloff to be gaussian because it's more realistic Noé-la-Brume and other regional town names
-	Add dungeons to every biome that is missing one EEVEELLAGE
+	Add dungeons to every biome that is missing one
+	Fix Fire Continent to have Origin Engine compatibility (with gen8+ pokemon so you can play with anyone) EEVEELLAGE
 	Rename Mount Apex in fire continent to something else because Apex Mountain already exists Add Ho'Omaha Town